Taxation of international executives

 What income will be taxed during short-term assignments?

-Technically, all compensation income received relative to short-term assignment in the Philippines is taxable in the country.
+Technically, all compensation income received relative to the short-term assignment in the Philippines is taxable in the country/jurisdiction.

 Are there any additional considerations that should be considered before initiating a short-term assignment in the Philippines?